Strik3r10/Analyst-2-SQL-PowerBI/README.md

 ## Key Findings

 1. **When Are We Making Money?**
-   - Higher earnings occur during midday and early evening hours (10:00 AM to 3:00 PM).
+   - Peak earnings occur during early evening hours, specifically between 5:00 PM and 7:00 PM, with total peak-hour revenue of $1.55M.
-   - Wednesday and Friday show significantly higher sales.
+   - Peak-hour revenue is approximately 23% higher than average hourly revenue.

 2. **Revenue by Season:**
-   - Season 2 generated the highest revenue, followed by Season 1.
+   - Season 3 generated the highest revenue (~$4.9M), followed by Season 2 (~$4.2M).

 3. **Rider Demographics:**
-   - Registered users contribute to 81.17% of total revenue.
+   - Registered users contribute ~81.26% of total revenue.
-   - Casual riders make up 18.83% of total revenue.
+   - Registered riders generate ~4× more profit per trip than casual riders.

 4. **KPI Summary:**
    - Total Riders: 3 Million